joel-tuberosa/psgfinder/README.md

   ```
   psgfinder.py -c -f -l test03-log.txt >test03.txt
   ```
+You can compare the result of these tests with the files in example/results.

+These alignments were kindly provided by Alexandra Weber.
+They were screened for signals of divergent positive selection in the study: "Positive selection on sperm ion channels in a brooding brittle star: consequence of life-history traits evolution."
+(Weber et al. 2017).

 #### What are these options for?
  - -l or --log allows you to save a log file with a few statistics on your run;